Categories

 Lesson Two: Think, Build, Ship, Adopt, Tweak

 One of the strongest frameworks in the book is the five forces of implementation: think, build, ship, see it adopted, and tweak.
-The model is practical, and it is deeply consistent with the ECCP.
-Think means design the change with empathy.
-Build means operationalize the intention.
-Ship means start before every detail is perfect.
-Adoption means embed the practice into culture.
-Tweak means learn, adjust, and improve.
+The model is practical and deeply consistent with the ECCP.
+“Think” means design the change with empathy.
+“Build” means operationalize the intention.
+A ship means starting before every detail is perfect.
+Adoption means embedding the practice into the culture.
+“Tweak” means to learn, adjust, and improve.

 This is what compliance program effectiveness should look like.
 A CCO should not wait three years to discover that annual training did not change behavior.
 A third-party control should not remain unchanged after repeated red flags.
 An AI acceptable use policy should not sit static while employees quietly adopt new tools.
 A speak-up program should not wait for a scandal before testing whether employees trust it.
 The compliance application is straightforward.
 Build compliance like a product.
 Test.
 Measure.
 Listen.
 Improve.